tbebekis/Study-AspNetCore-9x-MVC-WebApi-EFCore/Docs/EFCore.md

 DataContext.ChangeTracker.AutoDetectChangesEnabled = false;
 ```

-- using the `AsNoTracking()` method to affect a certain query
+ ● using the `AsNoTracking()` method in order to affect a certain query

 ```
 DataContext.Products.AsNoTracking();
 ```

-- using the `DbContext.ChangeTracker.Clear()` method to clear all change tracking information from a `DbContext`
+ ● using the `DbContext.ChangeTracker.Clear()` method to clear all change tracking information from a `DbContext`

 ```
 DataContext.ChangeTracker.Clear();
 ```

-- using the `EntityEntry.State` property to detach an entity
+ ● using the `EntityEntry.State` property to detach an entity

 ```
 var Entry = Context.Entry(product);